 “We need to appreciate that unions now are down to 6.2 percent of the private sector.
 Union strength is not anything more than their members, and when they have less of them, a smaller part of the electorate, they’re going to get less attention,” Stern said.
 If labor doesn’t use Wisconsin to adapt to modern politics, they might be even further marginalized from the Democratic fold.

-This article appears in the March 3, 2011, edition of National Journal Daily.
+This article appears in the March 3, 2011, edition of NJ Daily.